 where f0 is the transmitter frequency, c is the speed of sound, vr is the velocity of the receiver, and vs is the velocity of the source (transmitter).
-The velocity of the source will depend on the length of the pendulum, but with a 1 m pendulum a shift of 200 hz in each direction is possible (400 hz total change).
-This is small with regards to the frequency of the carrier but is easily noticeable for human hearing.
+The ± addresses motion toward each other (+) and away from each other (-).
+In the case of a 1 m pendulum with a reasonable amplitude the doppler shift will be a maximum of about 200Hz.
+While this is small compared to the transducer frequency (about a 1% shift), when mixed with the local oscillator frequency down to audible ranges, such a shift is easily noticeable.

-While the pendulum moves closer to the receiver, the wave is compressed and is at a maximum as it passes through the lowest point.
+As the theory demonstrates, when the pendulum approaches the receiver, the wavelength is compressed and the frequency upshift will be a maximum as it passes through the lowest point.
 At the top of the swing, the velocity is 0 so no shift occurs.
-As it travels back, the wave is stretched and is again at a maximum at the lowest point, see Fig.2.
+As it travels away from the receiver, the wavelength is stretched but the frequency downshifts and is a maximum at the lowest point, see Fig.2.